-Samantha Dickie is a Victoria-based contemporary ceramic artist, focused on abstract sculpture and public installation.
-She began working with clay in 1996.
-Following her BA Degree, she has completed a Diploma in Ceramics from the Kootenay School of the Arts, and attended residencies at the Sculpture Factory in Jingdezhen China, the Banff Centre and Red Deer College in Alberta, and the Klondike Institute of Art and Culture in Yukon.
-She has been awarded project grants from Canada Council, BC Arts Council, Alberta Foundation for the Arts, and the Yukon Arts Fund; as well as being awarded the Best in Ceramics and Glass at the Sooke Fine Art Show.
-Her work has been exhibited in public galleries across Western Canada, and is currently represented by the Jonathon Bancroft Snell Gallery in London, Ontario, as well as Madrona Gallery and the Apartment Gallery in Victoria, BC.
+Samantha Dickie is a Victoria-based contemporary ceramic artist, focused on abstract expressionism and minimalist sculpture within an installation practice.
+Following a Bachelor of Arts degree from Trent University, she completed a Diploma in Ceramics from the Kootenay School of the Arts, and attended residencies at the Sculpture Factory in Jingdezhen China, the Banff Centre and Red Deer College in Alberta, as well as the Klondike Institute of Art and Culture in Yukon.
+She was an invited presenter at the 2017 Canadian Clay Symposium and has been awarded project grants from Canada Council, BC Arts Council, Alberta Foundation for the Arts, and the Yukon Arts Fund.
+Her work is regularly exhibited in public galleries across Western Canada, and is currently represented by the Jonathon Bancroft Snell Gallery in London, Ontario, as well as the Madrona Gallery in Victoria.

 I am interested in the evolution of narrative in my art practice surrounding concepts of duality, containment, reclamation, contemplation and identity.
 Rooted in the personal, the political, and the philosophical, I seek to create distinct geographies of space in each sculptural project.

 Drawing on my background in feminist theory, I prioritize the natural beauty of imperfection, and intentionally preserve the raw, visceral and tactile beauty of clay through textural surfaces and abstract forms that entice a sensory experience.
 My aesthetics of simplicity, multiplicity and un-adornment are purposefully articulated to draw attention to subtle aspects of the work, the encapsulated space inside forms, and the relationships formed between objects.